node-task/record/README.md

 Create instance of DataPipe with source and encoding assigned.
 Encoding defaults to `utf8`.

 ### source
-An identifier for the buffer's source path, url, object, etc.
+An identifier for the buffer's source: filepath, url, object, etc.

 ### encoding
 The buffer's encoding type.